genzzo/ci-cd-tutorial/README.md

 # CI/CD Tutorial with GitHub Actions

 A hands-on tutorial project for learning Continuous Integration and Continuous Deployment by implementing a GitHub Actions workflow from scratch.
+Dana

 ## 🎯 Purpose